melwinroka/melwinroka/README.md

 - 👋 Hi, I’m @melwinroka
 - 👀 I’m interested in Programming, Data, Technology
-- 🌱 I’m currently learning C#, Python
+- 🌱 I’m currently learning Angular, Java

-I am currently a trainee programmer.
-And try to improve my coding and techknowladge.
+I have completed an apprenticeship as an IT specialist and am currently studying my second degree in technical computer science.